bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 ### Deploy to marketplace

-If you add `Google Play Deploy` step to your workflow (before the `Bitrise.io Cache:Push` step), your signed apk will get uploaded to a marketplace of your choice.
+If you add `Google Play Deploy` step to your workflow (after the `Sign APK` step), your signed apk will get uploaded to a marketplace of your choice.

 1. Make sure you are in sync with Google Play Store!
 Learn how to
    * [register to Google Play Store and set up your project](/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)